The Norlands

 The Norlands (also known as the Israel Washburn Homestead) is a historic building on Norlands Road in Livermore, Maine, United States.
 It was owned by Israel Washburn and his descendants.

 History

 The Gothic Revival-style house was built in 1821 and added to the National Register of Historic Places in 1969.
 The house is now operated as part of the Washburn-Norlands Living History Center, a 19th-century period farm with living-history demonstrations.
 The buildings include the Norlands mansion, a mid-19th-century period schoolhouse, a library with displays about the Washburn family, a meeting house, a farmer's cottage, and a barn with farm animals.
 The barn and farmer's cottage burned down in April 2008 but the Farmer's Cottage was rebuilt and reopened in early 2011.
-As of July 29, 2012, the barn has yet to be rebuilt.
+The barn was later reconstructed in an early configuration.